Alternative VPN Choices for You

 Want to know more?
 Please check out my VPN Encryption Guide.

 After ProtonMail, pretty much everyone was expecting something special with ProtonVPN.
 By-and-large, Proton has delivered.
-ProtonVPN is a very polished privacy-focused VPN service that is secure and very fast when connected to a nearby sever.
+ProtonVPN is a very polished privacy-focused VPN service that is secure and very fast when connected to a nearby server.

 The Secure Core network is not quite as innovative as ProtonVPN would have us believe, but is nevertheless very well executed.
 I am impressed by how little impact jumping though an extra VPN server has on speed performance.